 The DNR discovered zebra mussels in Prior Lake in 2009.
 Zebra mussels pose serious ecological and economic threats to Minnesota Lakes.
 Heavy infestations can kill native mussels, may impact fish populations, can interfere with recreation, and can increase costs for industry, including power and water supply facilities.
-Click here to see the extra precautions boaters and anglers should take to prevent further infestation.
-For more information, visit the DNR's website on zebra mussels.
+Visit The DNR's aquatic invasive species web page to learn what you can do to prevent further infestation.